Callow Hall Hotel: The Gather family

 George became chairman and managing director of his father’s firm and was a member of the executive committee of the Trades Association.
 He obtained an Order of the British Empire (OBE).
 He died in 1975 at the age of 75.
-His wife Kathleen continued to live at Callow Hall for some time it was then sold to the Spencer family who converted it to a hotel.
-It still provides hotel facilities today.
+His wife Kathleen continued to live at Callow Hall for some time.
+In 1982 it was then sold to the Spencer family who converted it to a hotel.
+It continues as a hotel today under ownership of the Hardman family.